Foreign Direct Investment (FDI)

 Changes of government and political instability can have a significant impact on overseas investment decisions.

 Better investment prospects elsewhere are likely to reduce flows into an economy.
 During the 2000’s, emerging economies like China, India and Eastern Europe were beginning to become extremely attractive to global investors.
 This trend has clearly continued, with China representing considerable investment opportunities, and receiving the most investment inflows.

 The effects of the financial crisis

-FDI suffered a considerable fall in 2008 as a result of the financial crisis.
+FDI suffered a considerable fall during 2008 as a result of the financial crisis.
 General uncertainty, and the need to retain liquidity, meant that many large investors cancelled investment projects abroad.
 This affected all investing countries, but notably the USA, where outward investment to the rest of the world fell by 41%.
-(Source: Unctad)

 The effects of FDI on Sterling

 The effect of overseas investment on an economy is to raise demand for its currency and push up its value – its exchange rate.

 This will have both positive and negative effects on an economy, such as the UK.
 The higher value of a currency is beneficial for domestic inflation as foreign products require less currency, and are, therefore, cheaper when paid for in domestic currency.

 An increase in FDI will increase the demand for the currency of the receiving country, and raise its exchange rate.

 In addition, an increase in a country’s currency will lead to an improvement in its terms of trade, which are the ratio of export to import prices.
 (See: Terms of Trade).